socialmind/healthywp/README.md

 ## Why?

 WordPress platform has become a standard choice when it comes to Content Management Systems (CMS).
-Is is a Free/Libre Open Source Software (FLOSS) project which means is can be freely downloaded, used, altered and even sold (under the term of its <a href="https://wordpress.org/about/license/" target="_top">license</a>).
+Is is a Free/Libre Open Source Software (FLOSS) project which means is can be freely downloaded, used, altered and even sold (under the term of its [license](https://wordpress.org/about/license/)).

 Moreover, a huge community built around it is responsible for more than 50.000 plug-ins, available also as FLOSS.
 Unfortunately not all WordPress plug-ins are “playing well” with each other, nor are properly maintained.
+Those conflicts sometimes extend to incompatibility with the WordPress version itself or the WordPress theme that is being used.

+## Proposed solution!

-We are creating a platform which will crowd source experience on using or combining plug-ins in WordPress installations.
-In addition, with the application of state of the art software metrics, we will provide a preliminary study on the structure of the source code of the plug-ins.
-“WordPress Plug-in Observatory” will be published as FLOSS  with the hope that, with the help of Mozilla Network, will evolve to a high quality community of WordPress users that will help to the development of the platform and the data collection.
+We are creating a platform with the aim of crowd-sourcing experience on using or combining plug-ins in WP installations.
+In addition, we are going to combine those data with the application of state of the art software metrics to provide a preliminary study on the structure of the source code of the plug-ins.
+This way we provide valuable feedback to WP developers and WP end-users about the effectiveness and security of their installations.

-## Project Resources
+## Wanna help?

-Nothing to report yet!
+We will be honored to work with you!

+WordPress Plug-In Observatory is an Open Source Software project, therefore, it will be difficult __not to find__ a role that suits your skill set.

+__I <u>have</u> a technical background:__ We are working in creating a WordPress plug-in that will allow the users of our platform to send us their feedback.
+Moreover, in the same project we will be creating the platform that will host the data from the users.

+So if you have experience in back-end development, WordPress plug-in development or web development in general, your expertise will be invaluable :)

+__I <u>don't</u> have a technical background:__ Great!
+Non-tech contributors are equally valuable for an open source project since they can help with [a great deal of things](https://opensource.com/life/16/1/8-ways-contribute-open-source-without-writing-code)!

+If you are a graphic designed, a UI/UX expert, a marketer, a translator, a lawyer, a WordPress advocate or user, please consider join us.
+You can really make a difference to our project's evolution.

+## Where to go next?

 ## Highlights